SabienNguyen/WeatherChecker/README.md

 # WeatherChecker
-> Small app that checks the weather
+> Small app that checks the weather by sending a notification to your desktop